Estuary

 DROP TABLE IF EXISTS product_price_changes; CREATE TABLE product_price_changes ( id INT GENERATED ALWAYS AS IDENTITY, product_id INT NOT NULL, old_price NUMERIC(10,2) NOT NULL, new_price NUMERIC(10,2) NOT NULL, changed_on TIMESTAMP(6) NOT NULL );

-Create A Trigger Function
+Create a Trigger Function

 This is where we create a function statement named ‘log_price_changes’.
 This function will be invoked each time an update operation happens on the ‘products’ table.